novuhq/novu/docs/docs/notification-center/FAQ.md

 <details>
  <summary>Notification center is not loading in Angular SSR.</summary>

-Instead of loading Novu notification center <b>notification-center-component</b> in AppModule, intialize it in a standalone child component so that it will load lazy.
+Instead of loading Novu notification center <b>notification-center-component</b> in AppModule, initialize it in a standalone child component so that it will load lazy.

 </details>